trixiahorner/json-log-parsing/README.md

 # JSON Log Parsing
 This project was designed to parse JSON-formatted logs.
-The primary goal was to demonstrate how to parse keys out of a dictionary and highlight its use case in cybersecurity.
+The primary goal was to demonstrate how to parse keys out of a dictionary and a nested dictionary while highlighting its use case in cybersecurity.

 ## How It Works
 The program demonstrates how to process a JSON log file to extract important information: